NickGeek/Fancy/README.md

 # Fancy
 Fancy is a way to let users edit static HTML websites from an awesome dashboard.
 You can have easy to update pages without a CMS!
+Go to http://fancyxht.ml for more information.

 #Demo
 You can view a live demo at [http://fancyxht.ml/demo](http://fancyxht.ml/demo) and view its dashboard at [http://fancyxht.ml/demodash](http://fancyxht.ml/demodash).